 Over-flowing dumpster on Main Street.

+The viewers of WPXI-TV submitted flood images from throughout western Pennsylvania.
 To view a slide show, click here.

 For images of flooding in the City of Pittsburgh, check out this site.

 Help flood and hurricane victims through the Disaster Relief Fund.
+Donate to the local chapter of the American Red Cross.
+Click here to make a difference.